todos-in/todohub/howto.md

    // TODO handle non happy path
 }
 ```
- The `TODO` in code here is great to get it out of your head for **now** but it also tent to just end up forgotten.
+ The `TODO` in code here is great to get it out of your head for **now** but it also tends get lost.

-Instead of loosing tack of the `TODO`'s just add your current issue number like:
+Instead of losing track of the `TODO`'s just add your current issue number like:

 ```diff
 try {